wandersonwhcr/openssl-cheatsheet/nginx-mtls/README.md

 # nginx-mtls

-This example shows how to configure Nginx with mTLS to force TLS client authentication using client certificate from same certificate authority from server certificate.
+This example shows how to configure nginx with mTLS to force TLS client authentication using client certificate from same certificate authority from server certificate.